kgrid-lab/LLM_with_RAG_chatbot/README.md

 - MODEL_SEED provides a numerical seed to the OpenAI language model specified by MODEL.
 Specifying MODEL_SEED is optional.
 It only affects MODEL, not EVAL_MODEL.
 - Get your own API key at [OpenAI's API keys section](https://platform.openai.com/api-keys) and set OPENAI_API_KEY with its value.
 ## Run the app
-Once the environment is set up you can run this app to be useed from command line using
+Once the environment is set up you can run this app from the command line using
 ```
-python llm_with_rag_chatbot/openai_chatbot_with_assistant_api.py
+python llm_with_rag_chatbot/chatbot_cmd.py
 ```

-To run this app locally to access web interface use
+To run this app in a web interface, use
 ```
-python llm_with_rag_chatbot/chatbot.py
+python llm_with_rag_chatbot/chatbot_ui.py
 ```
+and point your browser to http://localhost:5000